AdobeDocs/commerce-frontend-core/src/pages/guide/templates/override.md

 ---
-group: frontend-developer-guide
-title: Templates basic concepts
-functional_areas:
-  - Frontend
+title: Basic Template Concepts | Commerce Frontend Development
+description:
 ---

-## What's in this topic
+# Basic concepts

 This topic explains how default templates work in the application.